As your child snuggles close to your chest during babywearing, it’s easy to see how the process facilitates a close and comforting parental bond.

 - Pull the straps back around to the front and knot them to finalize the carry

-A Front-Carry FAQ
+A front-carry FAQ

 Is it safe for my baby to sleep in front-facing carry?

 While it’s natural for your baby to be so comfortable and relaxed while being worn that they drift off to sleep, it’s important that they not do so while they’re being carried in a front-facing position.
-Even toddlers are vulnerable to positional asphyxia in this position, which is caused when the chin drops toward a child’s chest and may fatally suffocate babies and toddlers by cutting off their airway.
+Even toddlers are vulnerable to positional asphyxia in this position, which is caused when the chin drops toward a child’s chest and may fatally suffocate babies and toddlers by cutting off their airways.
 If it’s close to baby’s nap time or you’re going to be carrying them for a while, consider inward-facing carry so they can rest safely whenever they’d like.

 Is it okay that my baby’s head leans forward while they’re front-facing?